CA-DevTest/SV4dotNet/README.md

 # SV4dotNet
 Broadcom SV for Dot Net

-The SV4dotnet library provides a .NET developer with the CA Service Virtualization's capabilities, as well as creating the newly available BlazeVSE mock services.
-The .NET developer can create, update, and deploy the SV/BlazeVSE virtual/mock services directly from your .NET code.
+The SV4dotnet library provides .NET developers with CA Service Virtualization's capabilities, as well as with creating the newly available BlazeVSE mock services.
+The developer can create, update, deploy and delete the SV/BlazeVSE virtual/mock services directly from .NET code.

 ## Supported Virtual Services

-The following are the supported virtual services.
+The following are supported for creation/updation of virtual services.

 *SV*: